 A good starting point is the happstack-lite tutorial.
 It's less than 2000 words long, yet contains everything you need to create a full-featured website:

-The Happstack Crash Course, weighing in at over 50,000 words offers a comprehensive introduction to Happstack and many of its optional components:
+The Happstack Book (previously know as The Happstack Crash Course), weighing in at over 50,000 words offers a comprehensive introduction to Happstack and many of its optional components:

 Happstack also offers comprehensive and detailed API documentation:

 happstack-server - HTTP server, routing combinators, blaze-html templating, and more.